-Overall, the cobbler turned out well, but is best eaten day of and shortly after it comes out of the oven.
-Yes, it still tastes great the next day, but the dough part gets a little soggy from all berry juice.
-I actually didn’t mind it at all, especially because the flavor is still there and the dough is a little gritty versus totally mushy (since it’s almond flour/meal).
-You can be the judge though, but know that you’ve been forewarned, especially all you texture peeps out there.
+Overall, the cobbler turned out well, but is best eaten the day it’s made and shortly after it comes out of the oven.
+It still tastes great the next day, but the dough part gets a little soggy from all berry juice.
+I actually don’t mind, especially because the flavor is still there.

 Meanwhile, feel free to add your own flair to the cobbler — different berries and spices, shredded unsweetened coconut, nuts, etc. There’s a lot of room for variety with something like this, so have fun with it!